ccano/cc2223/session4/README.md

       - 3000:3000
 ```

-And add Node-Exporter to the docker-compose.yml:
+And the following for Node-Exporter:

 ```
 node-exporter: